CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/multiple-server-with-ha.md

 #### Certificate Requirements

+{{% alert title="Note" %}}
+For production systems it is recommended that X.509 SSL wildcard certificates are obtained from a Certificate Authority and used for installation.
+For non-production systems, certificates can be omitted from installation and it will create and use self-signed certificates.
+This may prevent 3rd parties that require valid certificate verification to access the API Gateway Service.
+{{% / alert %}}

+An X.509 SSL wildcard certificate should be used to:

+* Secure communication between the load balancer and the HA nodes on the Application Servers.
+* Secure communication between the HA nodes.
+* Allow HA Services to identify themselves to clients such as Gateway.
+* Prevent unauthorised HA nodes from joining the HA cluster.
+* Connect to Service Fabric Explorer from each of the Application Servers.

-An X.509 SSL wildcard certificate with the following requirements should be obtained from a Certificate Authority, such as Let’s Encrypt (https://letsencrypt.org/), to be used for inter-node communication:
+The certificate can be obtained from a Certificate Authority, such as Let’s Encrypt (https://letsencrypt.org/), and must meet the following requirements:

-* Subject field should be in a wildcard format, pertaining to the domain of the HA nodes (e.g. CN=*.domain.com).
+* Subject field must be in a wildcard format, pertaining to the domain of the Application Servers (e.g. `CN=*.domain.com`).
+* Subject alternative names must include any additional host names that should be able to be used to access the API Gateway Service.
-* Certificate file should be in a .PFX file format, with a known password.
-It should contain the full chain of certificates.
+* Certificate file must be in a .PFX file format, with a known password.
+* Certificate file must contain the full chain of certificates.
-* Certificate file should include the private key.
+* Certificate file must include the private key.

-This file should be placed in a known location on the server that the installation scripts will be run on.
-The location will be used in the configuration file later to enable the certificate to be installed by the installer.
+This file should be placed in a known location on the Application Server where the installation scripts will be run.
+This location will be required when running the installation script.
-This will be used as the server certificate for inter-node communication and identification to clients.
-It ensures that unauthorised nodes cannot join the cluster.
-It can also be used to connect to Service Fabric Explorer from each of the nodes.
-Note: This can be omitted, and the installation will create and use self-signed certificates, but this is not recommended for production systems.

-An X.509 SSL certificate with the following requirements should also be obtained to be used by the load balancer to communicate with the HA nodes:

-* Subject field should be in a wildcard format, pertaining to the domain of the load balancer (e.g. CN=*.domain.com) or which is the FQDN of the load balancer (e.g. CN=machine-name.domain.com).
+If required, a separate X.509 SSL certificate can be obtained to be used by the load balancer to communicate with the HA nodes.
+It must meet all of the other requirements laid out above, except the subject field can also be the FQDN of the load balancer (e.g. `CN=machine-name.domain.com`).
-* Certificate file should be in a .PFX file format, with a known password.
-It should contain the full chain of certificates.
-* Certificate file should include the private key.
-This file should be placed in a known location on the server that the installation scripts will be run on.
-The location will be used in the configuration file later to enable the certificate to be installed by the installer.
-This will be used as the admin certificate to allow the load balancer to make REST requests to the HA nodes, enabling it to perform health-checks on them.
-Note: This can be omitted, and the installation will create and use self-signed certificates, but this is not recommended for production systems

 #### Kerberos Requirements